 *Put 4 egg whites in a large measuring cup, fill the cup with water until you have 3 3/4 cups liquid.

-In our GFABin5 we suggest using a Stand Mixer with the paddle attachment for the smoothest dough and ease of mixing.
-You can still do the mixing in a bucket or bowl, as we recommended in our past books, but it will take a bit more effort to get a really smooth dough.
+I suggest using a Stand Mixer with the paddle attachment for the smoothest dough and ease of mixing.
+You can still do the mixing in a bucket or bowl, as recommended in the past books, but it will take a bit more effort to get a really smooth dough.

 In a stand mixer, fitted with the paddle attachment, add the yeast to the flour mix #1.
-We tested all of the recipes with both Active and Quick Rise yeast from Red Star and find that they work equally well in our stored gluten-free dough.
-You can’t use their Platinum yeast, since it contains trace amounts of wheat, but we love it for our wheat breads.
+The recipes were tested with both Active and Quick Rise yeast from Red Star and they work equally well in stored gluten-free dough.
+You can’t use their Platinum yeast, since it contains trace amounts of wheat.

-Add the Kosher salt to the flour mix.
+Add the Kosher salt and the sugar (if using) to the flour mix.
 You can add more or less salt, depending on your preference.

 Blend all the dry ingredients for a few seconds.